 Connectors: an accelerator for collections

 Connectors overcome these bottlenecks by ensuring automatic communication between all company systems.
-Customer, accounting and banking data are centralized and updated in real time.
+Customer, accounting, and banking data are centralized and updated in real time.

 DISCOVER THE CASHONTIME PARTNER ECOSYSTEM

-Refocus the Credit Manager on strategy
+Refocusing the Credit Manager on strategy

-By relieving the Credit Manager of manual tasks, connectors allow them to focus on what truly creates value :
+By relieving the Credit Manager of manual tasks, connectors allow them to focus on what truly creates value:

 - analyze payment behavior,